 Researchers are already planning a third version that has a thousand electrodes on the retinal implant, which they believe could allow for facial-recognition capabilities.

-For more information on the Argus II system, biotechnology and related topics, check out the links on the next page.
+For more information on the Argus II system, biotechnology and related topics, check out the links below.